robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 	> What will the function do when invoked?

-	> What will the other functions do?
+	> What will the **threat-detection-wksp-remediation-inspector** functions do?

 ## Enable GuardDuty

-The next step is to enable Amazon GuardDuty (if you haven't already done so), which will continuously monitor your environment for malicious or unauthorized behavior.
+The next step is to enable Amazon GuardDuty, which will continuously monitor your environment for malicious or unauthorized behavior.

 1. Go to the [Amazon GuardDuty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2) console.